Skip to main content

 /etc/ssl/certs/ # Debian/Ubuntu standard dir

-/usr/share/ca-certificates/ # for your own certiicates
+/usr/share/ca-certificates/ # for your own certificates

 /usr/local/share/ca-certificates/ # and chain files